-- 1. Have and maintain a minimum 2.500 cumulative grade point average on a 4.000 scale in all work completed and a grade of C or above in CORE 1043, 2053 Composition I and II or EDFN 2033 Professional Writing in Education, EDFN 2003 Foundations of Education, and Mathematics for the Liberal Arts or an approved math course.
-(An overall 2.5 GPA and 2.5 GPA in their teaching field/major and professional education is required for admission to the professional Semester for student teaching.)
+- 1. Have and maintain a minimum 2.7 cumulative grade point average on a 4.000 scale and a grade of C or above in CORE 1043 Composition I, EDFN 1002 Intro to Education, EDFN 2003 Foundations of Education, an approved math course, and any other professional education courses attempted to date.
+(An overall 2.7 GPA and 2.7 GPA in their teaching field/major and professional education is required for admission to the professional Semester for student teaching.)
 Receive a satisfactory evaluation of academic and personal qualities by the academic advisor, and by two other faculty members from inside or outside the unit.
-The Director of Teacher Education will also check for clearance with the Dean of Students. - 2.
-Receive at least the minimum state scores on the Praxis Core Tests of Reading, Writing and Math.
+The Director of Teacher Education will also check for clearance with the Dean of Students.
+Candidates must also complete a self-evaluation and submit an essay with the application concerning the title, "Why I want to be a teacher." - 2.
+Receive at least the minimum state scores per Arkansas Department of Education guidelines for the Praxis/Core Tests of Reading, Writing and Math or minimum ACT scores per ADE guidelines.